 - Collaboration with other medical professionals

 In this blog, we will look at a sample MFT exam question that focuses on diagnosis.
 This category of disorders is distinguished by the primary symptoms of delusions, prominent hallucinations, disorganized speech, or disorganized or catatonic behavior.

 Let’s take a look at the question below and see how well you know your differentials:

-A social worker in a community mental health clinic begins an intake on a 22 year-old male.
-During the course of the intake, the social worker learns that about 2 months ago, the client had a 2 week period in which he experienced paranoid delusions about his neighbors and auditory hallucinations.
-While he reports that he has had no symptoms since then, the client’s affect is blunted, he speaks in a monotonous voice and when prompted, reports that he still has not gone back to work and has gained 15 pounds.
+A therapist in a community mental health clinic begins an intake with a 22 year-old client.
+During the course of the intake, the therapist learns that approximately 2 months ago, the client had a 2-week period in which they experienced paranoid delusions and auditory hallucinations about their neighbors.
+While they report that they’ve had no symptoms since then, the client’s affect is blunted, they speak in a monotonous voice and when prompted, reports that they still have not gone back to work and have gained 15 pounds.
 What is the most likely diagnosis in this case?

 A. Brief Psychotic Disorder

 The correct answer to the question above is B.